feffyx/Ephemeral/README.md

 ---

 ## 🚧 Status
-This project is currently in **development**, working on 3d models to integrate and understanding basics of coding for immersive experiences.
+This project is currently in **update**, working on adding more functionalities.

 ---